Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 - Cool water with mint replaces hot lemon water

-- Moderate exercise earlier in the morning before heat builds
+- Moderate exercise earlier in the morning, before heat builds

 - Sheetali pranayama (cooling breath) instead of heating techniques